Citizens On Patrol

 Are you interested in volunteering your time to help control crime and keep Volusia County a safe place to live, work and play?
-If you are, the Citizen Observer Program (C.O.P.) is interested in you.
+If you are, the Citizens On Patrol (C.O.P.) program is interested in you.

 The program has added several new and diverse responsibilities since its inception in 1989.
 Following the events of 9/11, C.O.P. volunteers have played an increasingly important role in the Sheriff’s Office's homeland security efforts as well as other critical activities.
 Today, C.O.P. members may find themselves performing many of the following activities.

 - Homeland security patrols of critical facilities such as power stations, gas pipelines, and other sensitive installations.

 - Traffic control at special community events and emergency situations.